sunspla-sh/network-notes/03-osi-model.md

 ### What are Application Services?

-- Application Services are protocols that allow user software to send and receive information across a network and sychronizes communication across user software (e.g. SMTP for email, FTP for file transfer, or HTTP for hypertext transfer)
+- Application Services are protocols and their associate processes that allow user software to send and receive information across a network and sychronizes communication across user software (e.g. SMTP for email, FTP for file transfer, or HTTP for hypertext transfer)

 ### What is Service Advertisement?